AmitKus/udacity_nanodegree_machine_learning_engineer/capstone_project/Proposal.md

-# Growth pattern from birth to adulthood in Kung! tribe
+# Capstone Project

 This is the proposal for the capstone project for the Machine Learning Nanodegree in Udacity.

 ## Domain background

 Height is determined by a combination of genetics and environmental factors.
-Nutrion and illness in childhood limits the human growth.
-So height is a very good measurement of living conditions and therefore used by the historians to understand the evolution of human living condition.
+Nutrition and illness in childhood limits the human growth.
+So height is a very good measurement of living conditions and therefore used by the historians to understand the evolution of human living condition [1].
 Additionally, the variation in height within a given population is largely determined by the genetics.

-In this work, we will look at height-vs-age data collected by Nancy Powell in 1969 for the Kung! tribe.
-The goal is to capture the characteristic and variation in  this age-vs-height data in a model.
-By comparing the historical evolution of this model, which is not a part of this study, we can track the progress of human living standard.
+In this work, we will look at height-vs-age data collected by Nancy Powell in 1969 for the Kung! tribe.[2]
+The goal is to capture the characteristic and variation in  this age-vs-height data into a model.
+By comparing the historical evolution of this model, which is not a part of this study, we can estimate the progress of human living standard.

 Kung! is a tribe which lives in the southern part of Africa, on the western part of the Kalahari sand system.
 They are hunter-gatherers with a total population somewhere between 50,000 and 100,000.
 The !Kung language, commonly called $Ju$, is one of the larger click languages.
 Here is a [wikipedia link](https://en.wikipedia.org/wiki/%C7%83Kung_people) for more information about Kung! tribe.